Geigerkind/training_presentations/rust/README.md

 </p>

 # Installation
-You will need this software!
+You will need this software for this training!

 ## Software and compiler
 ### Windows